-- 6.1.8 Our initial comments on the TDMP are shown as follows: - Regarding to the TDMP, some of the proposed temporary and permanent drainage were not observed on site or installed temporary drains layout were different from the proposed layout plans.
+6.1.8 Regarding to the TDMP, some of the proposed temporary and permanent drainage were not observed on site or installed temporary drains layout were different from the proposed layout plans.
 The TDMP layout plans, therefore, did not totally match with the existing site progress of the temporary/permanent drainage system.
 In addition, some of the catch basins cannot function because they were not located at the relative low points within the golf hole to collect the surface runoff.
 The Contractor was urged to revise the TDMP layout plans and present the actual (temporary and permanent drainage system) installation/construction completion date of each golf hole.
 Interim reports regarding the TDMP progress should be submitted and revised from time to time.
-If the permanent drainage system is not available
+If the permanent drainage system is not available at some particular areas, temporary drainage system should be sufficiently installed to prevent runoff entering to nearby water quality sensitive receivers directly.

-- at some particular areas, temporary drainage system should be sufficiently installed to prevent runoff entering to nearby water quality sensitive receivers directly. - Whole schematic of the TDMP is to divert the surface runoff and discharge to marine water and streams through silt fence / lakes / underground water tanks.
-However, the TDMP did not indicate their respective locations and availability which claimed to be used as the temporary storage location. - There is no proposed emergency plan when the temporary/permanent drainage system installed on site when the installed drainage system was failed to function properly and any rectification plan/action to strengthen at those vulnerable areas once found after heavy rain in this submission. - The site progress of each golf hole will change from time to time.
-According to the latest site programme, the whole closed low flow drainage system is not available (connected and properly function) at this stage.
-The permanent drainage system was completed only and mainly on hole by hole basis. - According to the submitted TDMP, it indicates that silty runoff is not expected in the wet season.
-According to the proposed temporary drainage system design, the basins located at Holes 1 and 17 were sufficient to collect the site runoff (70 mm/hr) about 4 hours.
-All permanent cut-off drains are completed and can separate from the construction site to prevent mixing of clear upper catchment water with constriction site.
-Silt fences installed along the site boundary and surround the catch basins can prevent the silty material discharge offsite.
-However, silty runoff was observed from numerous construction site areas and directly discharge to marine water and streams during and after rainstorm occurred on 24 April 2007.
-We considered that the temporary drainage system provided on site is insufficient and not match with the predicted results. - Direct silty discharge from construction site to Streams A, B and C through silt fences were observed during and after rain.
-The Contractor should review the effectiveness of the silt fence, strengthen at vulnerable areas, provide sufficient desilting facilities, rectify the collapsed silt fences and is recommended to propose other effective means to confine the silty runoff and properly treated before discharge. - When the whole golf hole has already sand cap such as Hole 4, no significant silty runoff was observed during the site inspection on 24 April 2007 after rain.
-If the constructed catch basins were barely covered with sand layer and localized within sub-soil drains areas within a golf hole, the catch basins were not located at the low levels of the permanent drainage system and they could not function to collect and/or divert the water to underground water tank / lake / temporary storage area.
-Silty runoff was observed and discharged through the low points of golf hole such as Holes 6, 7 & 18 to either marine water or streams. - 6.1.9 Silt fence installation is the major temporary drainage system component in addition to the use of permanent drainage system on site during the wet season.
+- 6.1.9 Direct silty discharge from construction site to Streams A, B and C through silt fences were observed during and after rain.
+The Contractor should review the effectiveness of the silt fence, strengthen at vulnerable areas, provide sufficient desilting facilities, rectify the collapsed silt fences and is recommended to propose other effective means to confine the silty runoff and properly treated before discharge. - 6.1.10 Sand capping and turfing can significantly reduce the potential silty runoff during rain according to the site observation. - 6.1.11 Silt fence installation is the major temporary drainage system component in addition to the use of permanent drainage system on site during the wet season.
 According to the site observation, the silt fence was either not observed, poorly maintenance or in slow progress.
-The Contractor was repeatedly reminded to improve the effectiveness of the mitigation measures and provide sufficient temporary drainage system on site. - 6.1.10 Permanent drainage system should be installed properly before turfing at each of the golf hole.
+The Contractor was repeatedly reminded to improve the effectiveness of the mitigation measures and provide sufficient temporary drainage system on site. - 6.1.12 Permanent drainage system should be installed properly before turfing at each of the golf hole.
 As the installation of the closed low flow drainage system is in progress (runoff cannot pumping back to the existing reservoir directly), runoff could be concentrated and directly discharge through underground water tanks and/or lakes overflow or catch basins to the sea / streams.
-However, it is not observed on site.

-- 6.1.11 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.12 Construction of permanent bridges was completed before the wet season 2007.
-Remaining furnishing work was in progress during the reporting month. - 6.1.13 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use. - 6.1.14 The Contractor was reminded to provide temporary drainage system to collect and divert the runoff to the existing reservoir when the permanent closed low flow drainage system is not completed yet. - 6.1.15 ADS filter system had been installed at Hole 5.
-Five ADS filter system is expected to be installed at Hole 6 in the next reporting month before turfing.
+The Contractor was reminded to provide sufficient desilting / treatment facilities on site in order to comply the WPCO. - 6.1.13 No dredging work for the permanent intake and outfall pipelines was carried out during the reporting month. - 6.1.14 Construction of permanent bridges was completed before the wet season 2007.
+Remaining furnishing work was in progress during the reporting month. - 6.1.15 The Contractor was reminded to maintain the silt curtain and desilt the settled solids within the silt curtain in a routine basis and ensure the effectiveness of its intended use. - 6.1.16 As confirmed by the Contractor, all ADS filter system at Holes 5 and 6 had been properly installed.

+Turfing

+6.1.17 Fertilizer applications were recorded at Holes 4, 5, 6 & 8 on regular basis according to the turf establishment requirement and approved turf grass management plan.
+Biological pesticides (Bactospeine) were applied in May 2007 at Holes 4, 5, 6 & 8 to suppress the army worms but ineffective.
+Application of insecticides will be required during the next reporting month.
+Water quality monitoring on pesticides will be initiated at Northern Part of East Course.